-On Saturday, September 23rd Homes For The Brave hosted its 3rd Annual Step Up For The Brave Stadium Stair Climb Challenge.
-Held at the Ballpark at Harbor Yard, nearly 200 Veterans, fitness enthusiasts and generous supporters laced up their sneakers and climbed stadium stairs to raise almost $37,000 to date for the nonprofit organization.
+Bridgeport, CT - On Saturday, September 23, Homes For The Brave hosted its 3rd Annual Step Up For The Brave Stadium Stair Climb Challenge.
+Held at the Ballpark at Harbor Yard, the event attracted nearly 200 Veterans, fitness enthusiasts and generous supporters who laced up their sneakers and climbed stadium stairs to raise almost $37,000 to date for the nonprofit organization.

-Fundraising continues through the end of the month, with the top fundraising student and non-student individuals winning a two night stay in Las Vegas, and top fundraising student and non-student teams winning a Deadlocked Escape Rooms adventure.
+Fundraising continues through the end of September, with the top fundraising student and non-student individuals winning a two-night stay in Las Vegas, and top fundraising student and non-student teams winning a Deadlocked Escape Rooms adventure.
 To make a donation to the organization’s largest fundraiser of the year, visit https://www.crowdrise.com/donate/event/StepUpForTheBrave2017

 “This event took a big step forward.
 We’re delighted with the turnout, the effort, the spirit and the support of the nearly 200 participants,” said Vince Santilli, CEO and Executive Director of Homes for the Brave.
 “We look forward to carrying on this tradition which enables us to serve our clients who are primarily Veterans.”